 When organising events - Do you take necessary steps to make sure that spiritual requirements are met?
-Sexual Orientation x We currently have LGBTQ Staff Network who meet regularly where information is shared.
+Sexual Orientation X We currently have LGBTQ Staff Network who meet regularly where information is shared.
 It is anticipated that sexual orientation will not have impact in terms of discrimination as this policy ensures that all people should be treated in a fair, reasonable and consistent manner irrespective of this.

-Including gay men, lesbians and bisexual people Does your service use visual images that could be people from any background or are the images mainly heterosexual couples?
-Does staff in your workplace feel comfortable about being 'out' or would office culture make them feel this might not be a good idea?
-Transgender or Gender Reassignment x Reasonable time off for pre/post reassignment is available to individuals.
+Including gay men, lesbians Including gay men, lesbians and bisexual people Does your service use visual images that could be people from any background or are the images mainly heterosexual couples?
+Does staff in your workplace feel comfortable about ut being 'out' c r would office cu Iture make them fee el this might not be a good idea?
+Transgender or Gender Reassignment Reasonable time off for pre/post reassignment is available to individuals.
 Where sickness occurs related to any procedure for gender reassignment, this will not count towards escalation through the formal process of the policy.
-This will include people who are in the process of or in a care pathway changing from one gender to another Have you considered the possible needs of transgender staff and service users in the development of your policy or service?
+This will include people who are in the process of or in a care pa thway changing from one gender to another Have you considered the po Have you considered the possible needs of transgender staff and service users in the development of your policy or service?
 Human Rights x The policy protects the human rights of those working within the Trust.
 Affecting someone's right to Life, Dignity and Respect?
 Caring for other people or protecting them from danger?
 The detention of an individual inadvertently or placing someone in a humiliating situation or position?
 If a negative or disproportionate impact has been identified in any of the key areas would this difference be illegal / unlawful?
 I.e. Would it be discriminatory under anti-discrimination legislation.
-(The Equality Act 2010, Human Rights Act 1998) Yes N 0
+(The Equality Act 2010, Human Rights Act 1998) Yes No What do you consider the level of negative High Impact Medium Im pact Low Impact No Impact impact to be?
+X